nil2509/Hyprland-Canvas/README.md

 If DMS already provides a desktop-shell feature, another program should not be installed simply to provide the same feature.

+The project prefers a small desktop stack with normal Linux backend services underneath it.

 ---

 ## Recovery